-Audit fees for the fiscal years ended January 31, 2021 and January 31, 2020 were \$1.8 million and \$1.4 million, respectively.
-Such audit fees consist of aggregate fees, including expenses, billed and reasonably expected to be billed by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu Limited and their respective affiliates in connection with the annual audit and the audit of internal controls over financial reporting (Sarbanes-Oxley Act Section 404) for the fiscal year ended January 31, 2020.
+Audit fees for the Transition Period ended December 31, 2021 and the fiscal year ended January 31, 2021 were \$1.5 million and \$1.8 million, respectively.
+Such audit fees consist of aggregate fees, including expenses, billed and reasonably expected to be billed by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu Limited and their respective affiliates in connection with the annual audit.